20 Bank Accounts for Bad Credit of October 2025

 • Over 60,000 fee-free1 ATMs

-You can also start building your credit with the Chime Credit Builder Visa® Credit Card7.
+You can also start building your credit with the Secured Chime Credit Builder Visa® Credit Card7.
 It’s a secured credit card with no annual fees, no credit checks, and no interest charges1.

-Chime has over 60,0001 fee-free MoneyPass® and Visa® Plus Alliance ATMs.
+With Chime, you get free access to over 60,0001 MoneyPass® and Visa® Plus Alliance ATMs.
 Plus, you can get your paycheck up to 2 days earlier with direct deposit2.
 You can also deposit cash for free at over 8,500 Walgreens.

-5. Current
+5. Found

 LetMeBank’s rating

-• No minimum balance or hidden fees
+• No monthly maintenance fees

 6. GO2bank